eosnetworkfoundation/docs/docs/03_tutorials/10_bios-boot-sequence.md

 ```shell
 cleos system listproducers
 ```
 ```shell
 Producer      Producer key                                           Url                                                         Scaled votes
 accountnum11  EOS8mUftJXepGzdQ2TaCduNuSPAfXJHf22uex4u41ab1EVv9EAhWt  https://accountnum11.com/EOS8mUftJXepGzdQ2TaCduNuSPAfXJHf22 0.0000
 ```

-### **2.7.
-Set up and start a new producer**
+### 2.7.
+Set up and start a new producer

-We will set up now a new producer using the previously created `accountnum11` account.
-To set up the new producer, execute these steps to create a dedicated folder for it:
+Set up a new producer using the previously created `accountnum11` account.
+To set up the new producer, execute these steps to create a dedicated folder to hold the producer metadata:

 ```shell
 cd ~/biosboot/